object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 state of the board is calculated according to these rules:

 0. The neighbours of a square are the 8 immediately surrounding squares.
-1. Any square with exactly 3 live neighbours on the old board is live on the new board.
+1. Any square with exactly 3 live neighbours at the old step is live at the new step.
-2. Any square which is alive on the old board and has exactly 2 live neighbours on the old board remains alive on the new board.
+2. Any square which is alive at the old step and has exactly 2 live neighbours at the old step remains alive at the new step.
-3. All other squares on the new board are dead.
+3. All other squares on the board at the new step are dead.

 Using only these three rules, an amazingly complex array of behaviour can be generated, depending only on the pattern of cells which starts off alive.